SinUbyCosU/SinUbyCosU/README.md

 <br />

 ### 🎲 Random
-Things I am not sure are for Github repo:
+Things I am not sure are for a Github readme:
 * **Anomalous Diet:** I unironically love **Paneer Sushi**.
 (Please do not file a bug report; it’s a feature).
 * **The Input Stream:** Reading fiction is my primary method of garbage collection.
 * **Target Destination:** I dream of visiting places where the gradient is steep and the WiFi is non-existent—specifically the **rugged mountains of Afghanistan and lakes that are blue**.